microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-sendactivitynotification.md

 - [chatMesage](../resources/chatmessage.md)
 - [teamsTab](../resources/teamstab.md)

-> **Note:** The entity URL must be the same or the child resource of the team in the URL.
+> **Note:** The entity URL must be the same as the child resource of the team in the URL.
 Additionally, the [Teams app](/microsoftteams/platform/overview) must be installed in the team.

 ## Response